nsg-ethz/mini_internet_project/platform/README.md

 -[x] Design this year's topology (Africa).

--[ ] Adjust and test the configuration for the new topology using the same tasks as last year.
+-[x] Adjust and test the configuration for the new topology using the same tasks as last year.

 -[ ] Adjust the matrix based on Laurent's feedback.
      Allow to disable validity checking.
      Alex: Need to update webserver, not matrix.
+     Not sure if reallt needed.

--[ ] Adjust the wiki based on Romain and Laurent's feedback
+-[x] Adjust the wiki based on Romain and Laurent's feedback

-    - [ ] mention `advertised-route` in the wiki
+    - [x] mention `advertised-route` in the wiki
-    - [ ] more on community list semantics
+    - [x] more on community list semantics
-    - [ ] adjust command examples ,e.g., `neighbor 11.11.11.11`
+    - [x] adjust command examples ,e.g., `neighbor 11.11.11.11`

 -[x] Contact sysadmin to open ports.